 Ease of Set Up

-Getting ready for an outdoor shower involves more than just setting up the unit itself — unless you're into really cold showers.
+the unit itself—unless you're into really cold showers.
 To take a hot shower without the comforts of a nice big water heater means you'll be heating up the water yourself.
-However, there's a wide range of how these showers accomplish this, and doing it manually is just one of them.
+However, there's a wide range of ways these showers accomplish this, and doing it manually is just one of them.
 We tested how quickly solar showers heat up in the sun and evaluated how easy it is to get water into each shower.
 We considered additional materials required to run every model, from a bucket to put a pump into, a hose to hook up to, or a stove, propane, or car to heat the water.
 The ease of being emptied, cleaned, dried, and stored was also considered.
+We also considered how easy these units were to assemble.

-The dry bag-style Sea to Summit Pocket Shower is quite easy to use — just dunk it in a lake and fill its gaping maw with water to heat in the sun.
+The dry bag-style Sea to Summit Pocket Shower is quite easy to use—just dunk it in a lake and fill its gaping maw with water to heat in the sun.
 It also comes with a cord to hang it from a high branch if need be.

+We love the Yakima RoadShower's ability to quickly heat water, and once you're able to get it on the roof rack of your car, it's ready to go wherever you are.
 We wish we could say car-mounted models are all the easiest to set up, but of the ones we tested, we found extreme differences in how easy they are to mount.
-The Yakima RoadShower mounts with two small, curved metal pieces and four bolts that attach directly to the tank, wrapping around most car racks.
-Two lengths of bolts are included depending on the thickness of your roof rack.
+The RoadShower mounts with two small, curved metal pieces and four bolts that attach directly to the tank, wrapping around most car racks.
+Two lengths of bolts are included, depending on the thickness of your roof rack.
 In contrast, the WaterPort Weekender comes with a kit to mount it to a roof rail system.
 If you have a roof rack instead of a rail system, you still have to use the rail rack mounts plus purchase an additional conversion kit to retrofit those giant metal rail plates to your rack.
-Not only does this add expense, but the conversion kit we received was clunky, completed, and still required a trip to the hardware store.
-While the RoadShower mounts with one tool, two metal sections, and four bolts, the Weekender takes two giant metal plates, four additional metal sections, eight screws, eight specialty washers, and eight bolts… mounted with two socket wrenches and a hex wrench.
+Not only does this add expense, but the conversion kit we received was clunky and still required a trip to the hardware store.
+While the RoadShower mounts with one tool, two metal sections, and four bolts, the Weekender takes two giant metal plates, four additional metal sections, eight screws, eight specialty washers, and eight bolts mounted with two socket wrenches and a hex wrench.
 Needless to say, we never wanted to take it off again.

 Durability

-One of the first things we considered when testing this metric was the materials used to construct each shower.
+One of the first things we considered when testing durability was the materials used to construct each shower.
 We also evaluated the construction itself, inspecting each connection, cap, hose, and seam for integrity and any suspect areas.
-We noted pieces that worried us and gave those a pretty hard time to see if they would break.
+We noted pieces that worried us and gave them a pretty hard time to see if they would break.
 For example, if we were worried about the cap on a shower, we made sure to put it on and take it off repeatedly, bending and twisting it in ways that felt true to actual usage.
 Whatever shower you decide to bring with you needs to be able to withstand the adventures you're hoping to take it on, whether that's being jostled inside a backpack, surviving a fall from a tree while you're trying to hang it, or being able to tip over in the back of the truck in traffic.

 Metal and hard plastic showers reign supreme here.
 The powder-coated aluminum of the RoadShower is particularly impressive, featuring brass attachments and durable hoses.
 Though plastic, the WaterPort Weekender is also quite durable, with components that feel solid and secure to use.
+We also clumsily dropped the Spopal many times, and it came out unscathed.

 The Camplux Pro Series is also fairly durable, with mostly metal components housed in a sturdy metal body meant to be safely mounted to a hard surface.
 And, despite having soft-bodied constructions, we are impressed with how well the Helio and AE Summer both handled all our rough treatment outdoors, from dropping them from chest height to dragging them across gravel and sand.